 Jennifer Ahrens LPC, NCC

 As a retired police officer with 30 years of experience in the field the challenges, strengths, and sacrifices of those in public safety and service are known to me.
 I work with a wide range of clients, including individuals and couples.
-My passion and my primary focus is providing counseling, support, and therapy for 1st Responders (LE, FF/EMS and related fields.)
+One of my deepest passions is providing counseling, support, and therapy for 1st Responders (LE, FF/EMS and related fields.)
 I understand the struggles and my work includes critical incident stress that may be acute or post-traumatic stress which can lead to cumulative stress or “burn out.”
 I provide support in the area of health and wellness maintenance and developing the psychological resiliency necessary in these stressful lines of work.

 I am a Licensed Professional Counselor (LPC) and a National Board-Certified Counselor (NBCC).
 I hold a Master’s Degree in Clinical Mental Health Counseling from National Louis University.
 My counseling philosophies are based on person-centered and reality theories.
 I use a variety of techniques such as solution-focused brief therapy and trauma-informed cognitive behavioral therapy.
 Each technique is fitted for the individual needs of the client.

 I have been an active member of the Northern Illinois Critical Incident Stress Management Team for more than 11 years, helping hundreds of 1st Responders deal with critical incident crises.
 I also offer counseling for the spouses/significant other and families of 1st responders.

 I have engaged with the youth in my community as a mentor for the Law Enforcement Explorer Post making me uniquely qualified to address the issues and concerns of teenagers whose parent or parents are 1st Responders.

 A significant amount of my time has been spent facilitating support groups for spouses and families of 1st Responders and for families of victims of violent crimes and homicide.